alyssalew/my-smart-fridge/README.md

 ## How to Use

- 1. Clone the **mysmartfridge** repository into the desired directory on computer
+ 1. Clone the **mysmartfridge** repository into the desired directory on computer.
+All the files necessary for running the app can be found in the **"app"** directory in this repository.
  2. Setup EC2
      - Create an instance
      - In your instance security group setting make sure you allow all outbound traffic and set inbound to a port you want to use.
 These instructions use port range **5000** and source **0.0.0.0/0**